theoh-io/ROS_Autonomous_Driving/README.md

 │
 │─── Message Types ───> Package which includes all types of messages for topics.
 │
-│─── Perception ───> Package and node to perceive and detect objects/persons from cameras and depth sensors.
+│─── Perception ───> Package and node to perceive and detect from cameras and depth sensors.
 │
 │─── Estimation ───> Package to estimate current state from sensors information.
 │       │
 │       │─── Robot State ───> Node to estimate the state from IMU and GPS.
 │       │
-│       └─── Map State ───> Node to generate a map and estimate the state from IMU, GPS and cameras.
+│       └─── Map State ───> Node to generate a map and estimate the state from all sensors.
 │
-│─── Prediction ───> Package and node to generate future predicted positions (motion) for detections.
+│─── Prediction ───> Package and node to generate future positions (motion) for detections.
 │
-│─── Path Planning ───> Package and node to calculate the desired path for the robot in order to avoid collision.
+│─── Path Planning ───> Package and node to calculate robot's desired path to avoid collision.
 │
 │─── Control ───> Package and node to ensure that the robot is following the desired path.
 │
 └─── Visualization ───> Plotting tools for all nodes current data.
 ```

-### Examples

 ## Dependencies